 Reclaimed wood is always cleaned and freshly milled for its new use, but different species of wood or different sources of wood may be mixed together in one panel.
 This lends richness and depth to the paneling, as well as a lot more interest.
-When saw marks and other character or use marks are present, these panels also grant their history to the room.
+When saw marks and other characters or use marks are present, these panels also grant their history to the room.
 A wall panel made of reclaimed wood is a focal point and a conversation piece, rather than simply a backdrop.

 Like new cut paneling, you can find reclaimed wood paneling in a wide selection of colors and some different wood species.
-And like new cut wood, this paneling is made to last; while the wood has already been in use for decades, it still has many years of use left in it.
-Using this wood is environmentally friendly, since no new trees are harvested helping your home achieve a green status.
+And like new cut wood, this paneling is made to last.
+While the wood has already been in use for decades, it still has many years of use left in it.
+Using this wood is environmentally friendly since no new trees are harvested helping your home achieve a green status.

 WOOD WALL PANELING OPTIONS

-One of the benefits of choosing wall paneling made of new cut wood is the ability to select the species of wood, and to know its characteristics ahead of time.
+One of the benefits of choosing wall paneling made of new cut wood is the ability to select the species of wood and to know its characteristics ahead of time.
 New cut wood is available in several species, with sources that can allow you to feel comfortable with what you’re receiving.
-Each wood has its own grain patterns, personality, and color tones that can let you find the right one for your installation.
+Each wood has its own grain patterns, personality and color tones that can let you find the right one for your installation.

 Some types of reclaimed wood paneling are also available in different species, while some types are mixed together.
 Both can give you a beautiful look for your wall, but there is less control with reclaimed paneling.

 American Walnut is another species that has a lot of popularity and instant recognizability for its color and durability.
 Walnut has a deep, rich color with the heartwood tending nearly toward purple and the sapwood slightly lighter in tone and color.
-It has a lot of variation in grain, and is one of the most sought after woods for cabinets and wall paneling.
+It has a lot of variation in grain and is one of the most sought after woods for cabinets and wall paneling.

 Ash is a wood that is commonly mistaken for oak.
-It varies tremendously from sapwood to heartwood, with the sapwood containing creamy white and light, grey-brown tones and the heartwood having a deeper, richer brown color.
+It varies tremendously from sapwood to heartwood, with the sapwood containing creamy white and light, grey-brown tones and the heartwood has a deeper, richer brown color.
 Ash is a classic looking wood that works well in formal and traditional settings that don’t necessarily need a dark background.

 White oak is one of the most traditional and versatile woods out there.
 It has a natural, blue/grey finish color with a creamy white background.
 It can be brushed or polished, formal or rustic in appearance.
 It works well in nearly any home, depending on the color of the finish.

 Pine has one of the most classic and traditional appearances of any wood.
-Pine ranges from soft to hard in strength, which means that the boards can develop a lot of character over time, with saw marks, sap, and knots showing easily.
+Pine ranges from soft to hard in strength, which means that the boards can develop a lot of character over time, with saw marks, sap and knots showing easily.
 This makes pine ideal for creating a rustic style in any home.